LewKM/Notes-Coins-Change-Calculator/README.md

-Receipt Printing: Not implemented in the provided code.
-This could be added at the end of the program to generate a formatted receipt with details of the items purchased, quantities, prices, subtotal, total, and any applicable taxes or discounts.

 Error Handling: Implemented for invalid quantity inputs in the quantity adjustment feature.
 Further error handling could be added for other potential errors, such as invalid menu selections or unexpected input.